devlemire/categorizer/README.md

 Underneath the reducer create and export the corresponding action creator: `addDataset`. `addDataset` will take a single parameter `dataset` and should return an object with two properties:

 * `dataset` - This will be an array of numbers that corresponds to the labels on the chart.
-Should equal `dataset`.
+This should equal the value of the `dataset` parameter.
 * `type` - Should equal our action type: `ADD_DATASET`.

 ```js